Social Security in Germany

 Unlike the other types of insurance for pensions, long-term care, accidents, and unemployment, where you do not get to choose your provider as a non-self-employed employee, with statutory health insurance it is different.
 You can pick your health insurance provider.
 Statutory health insurance coverage is basically standardized.
 There might be some minor differences when it comes to customer service, additional coverage, and optional costs.
 Health insurance costs must adhere to federal rates based on your income.
 The standard rate for statutory health insurance is currently 14.6%.
 In addition, health care providers can charge supplementary individual rates.
 Please check with your individual health care provider.

-You can find an overview of statutory health insurance here (in German).
+You can find an overview of statutory health insurance providers here (in German).

 *** Compulsory Insurance Limit: